-Let $(M, g^{M})$ be a compact oriented Riemannian manifold with boundary $Y$ and $E \rightarrow M$ be a complex flat vector bundle associated to the representation $\rho : \pi_{1}(M) \rightarrow GL(n, {\Bbb C})$.
-Throughout this paper we assume that the metric $g$ is a product one on a collar neighborhood of $Y$.
-We choose a flat connection $\nabla$ on $E$ and extend it to a de Rham operator acting on $E$-valued differential forms $\Omega^{\bullet}(M, E)$, which we denote by $\nabla$ again.
+Let $(M, Y, g^{M})$ be a compact oriented Riemannian manifold with boundary $Y$.
+Throughout this paper we assume that the metric $g^{M}$ is a product one on a small collar neighborhood of $Y$.
+Let $E \rightarrow M$ be a complex flat vector bundle with a flat connection $\nabla$ associated to the representation $\rho : \pi_{1}(M) \rightarrow GL(n, {\Bbb C})$.
+Then $\nabla$ is extended to the de Rham operator acting on $E$-valued differential forms $\Omega^{\bullet}(M, E)$, which we denote by $\nabla$ again.
 Using $\nabla$ and the chirality operator $\Gamma$ (cf. (\ref{E:2.1})), we define the odd signature operator $\B$ by $\B = \nabla \Gamma + \Gamma \nabla$, which is a Dirac type operator.
-It is a well-known fact that a Dirac type operator does not admit a local elliptic boundary condition ([17]), which implies that we need to find a well-posed boundary condition for $\B$ in the sense of R. Seeley ([18], [26]).
-The Atiyah-Patodi-Singer (APS) boundary condition is a well-posed boundary condition for a Dirac type operator, but simple computation shows that the APS boundary condition does not fit to the de Rham operator nor the odd signature operator $\B$ and hence it is not a proper one for the refined analytic torsion.
+It is a well-known fact that the odd signature operator $\B$ may not admit a local elliptic boundary condition (\cite{GS}), which implies that we need to find a well-posed boundary condition for $\B$ in the sense of R. Seeley (\cite{Gr}, \cite{Se}).
+The APS boundary condition is a well-posed boundary condition for a Dirac type operator, but simple computation shows that the APS boundary condition does not fit to the de Rham operator nor the analytic torsion and hence it is not a proper one for the refined analytic torsion.

-In this paper we introduce new boundary conditions ${\mathcal P}_{-, {\mathcal L}_{0}}$ and ${\mathcal P}_{+, {\mathcal L}_{1}}$, which are complementary to each other and defined by using the Hodge decomposition and the symplectic structure of $\Omega^{\bullet}(Y, E|_{Y})$ under some assumptions (see Subsection 2.5).
-We show that they are well-posed boundary conditions for $\B$ in the sense of R. Seeley ([18], [26]).
-It is not difficult to see that these boundary conditions fit to the de Rham operator and the odd signature operator $\B$ (Corollary \ref{Corollary:2.13}) and induce the following cochain complex (see (\ref{E:4.2}))
+In this paper we introduce new boundary conditions ${\mathcal P}_{-, {\mathcal L}_{0}}$ and ${\mathcal P}_{+, {\mathcal L}_{1}}$, which are complementary to each other and are defined by using the Hodge decomposition of $\Omega^{\bullet}(Y, E|_{Y})$ and the symplectic structure of $H^{\bullet}(Y, E|_{Y})$ under the assumption A in Section 2.3.
+We show that they are well-posed boundary conditions for $\B$ in the sense of R. Seeley (\cite{Gr}, \cite{Se}).
+It is not difficult to see that these boundary conditions fit to the de Rham operator and the odd signature operator $\B$ (Lemma \ref{Lemma:2.12}) and induce the following cochain complex (see (\ref{E:4.2}))